 On November 1, 1971, The Toronto Sun published its first newspaper.
 It also took over The Tely’s newspaper boxes.

 Who was J Ross Robertson?

 Born in Toronto in 1841, John Ross Roberston was a publisher, journalist, historian, politician and philanthropist.
-Along with founding the Daily Telegram in 1866 and the Evening Telegram in 1876, he also became a Member of Parliament in 1896.
+Along with founding the Daily Telegram in 1866 and the Evening Telegram in 1876, he was also the Grand Master of the Masonic Temple and became a Member of Parliament in 1896.

-A fan of sports and hockey, Mr Robertson was appointed President of the Ontario Hockey Association in the late 1890s.
+A sports and hockey fan, Mr Robertson was appointed President of the Ontario Hockey Association in the late 1890s.
 Known as the “Father of Amateur Hockey in Ontario,” he worked hard to preserve amateur hockey from being professionalized.
 In 1947, J Ross Robertson was inducted into the Hockey Hall of Fame.

 Upon his death in 1918, his estate was worth over $1.85 million.
 His vast book collection was bequeathed to the Toronto Public Library.
 J Ross Robertson is buried at the Toronto Necropolis.